Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 ### Verification
 #### Coverage value
-During verification, the entire code is divided into units of code for which it determines whether it was covered (executed) or skipped (not executed).
+During verification, the entire code is divided into units for which Kover determines whether it was covered (executed) or skipped (not executed).
 For example, an entire line from source code or a specific JVM instruction from compiled byte-code can be executed or not.

 All units are grouped into one or more groups.
 Based on amount of the executed and non-executed code units, one number (coverage value) will be calculated for each group using the aggregation function.

 Type `CoverageUnit` determines for which types of units the coverage will be measured.
-It is:
+It can be:
 - `LINE`
 - `INSTRUCTION`
 - `BRANCH`